-- Three outfall sites deemed potentially viable for outfall stabilization efforts and pending further analysis, may be candidates for future restoration opportunities. - Eleven outfall sites deemed not viable for outfall stabilization and have been removed from consideration.
+• Three outfall sites deemed potentially viable for outfall stabilization efforts and pending further analysis, may be candidates for future restoration opportunities.

 Retrofit of Existing Structural SW Controls

 No existing structural SW controls were identified for potential retrofits in this watershed for restoration.